Assist Attorney General - Continuous Recruitment

 - Answer all prescreening questions

 We are accepting applications for our attorney applicant pool open to all vacancies within the Department.
 All qualified candidates will remain active in the pool for 6 months.
-If you'd like to remain active in the pool after 6 months of applying please notify us writing at the following address:
+If you'd like to remain active in the pool after 6 months of applying please notify us via email at firstname.lastname@example.org.